Wednesday, February 17, 2021

 It was a lot of fun.

-Like the people who came along later with 97X, we played the most progressive music being recorded in the rock genre, much of it music that few other stations were playing.
+Like the people who came along later with 97X, we played the most progressive music being recorded in the rock genre, much of it music that few other stations played.
 The Cincinnati market progressive rock pioneer was WEBN, an FM station started by a wealthy man who thought Cincinnati needed more classical music on the radio.
 It failed to catch on, so he let his son and daughter play 'their' music on the station at night.
 Pretty soon, the progressive rock format was making the whole station a commercial success.

 Like 97X, WOXR aspired to be more progressive than WEBN.
 Also like them, we aspired to penetrate the Cincinnati market even though our signal just barely reached that city’s northern suburbs (unless you had a pricey antenna).
 One of our proudest moments during my tenure was making the Cincinnati ratings book for the first time, albeit with the lowest number needed to qualify for inclusion.

 I left the station in June of 1974.
-I was 22 and afraid that if I stayed in Oxford much longer, I would never leave.
+I was afraid if I stayed in Oxford much longer, I would never leave.
 That wouldn’t have been a bad life but, at 22, I wanted to see what else I could do.
 I continued to be close to Rick Sellers and some of the other people there for another year or two, coming back once or twice for the annual Easter holiday “Roll Away the Rock Weekend,” during which we played oldies and station alums like me came back and pulled on-air shifts.
 Rick left in 1975, eventually buying and running a station in Iowa.
 WOXR went back to more of a straight Top-40 format until the Baloghs bought it in 1981.
 They moved the station again and the old High Street space became a pet shop.

 When “WKRP in Cincinnati” went on the air in 1978, we fancied that it was based on our little station.
 We even had a ‘Jennifer,’ an exceptionally attractive receptionist who was nice enough but romantically out-of-reach for her many admirers.